Which Heads Matter for Reasoning? RL-Guided KV Cache Compression: Conclusion

 \section{Conclusion}

-In this paper, we propose \shortname, a novel RL framework for identifying \emph{reasoning heads} to guide KV cache compression in reasoning models. \shortname\ directly optimizes the relationship between each head's KV cache usage and reasoning quality through reinforcement learning and we achieve competitive performance at diverse KV cache budget sparsity levels and reduce 20-50\% KV cache usage while preserving full reasoning capability across Llama-3.1-8B-R1 and Qwen-2.5-7B-R1 on GSM8K, MATH, AIME24, and MBPP benchmarks.
-Then we analyze the \emph{reasoning heads} importance and error modes, revealing the importance and complexity of \emph{reasoning heads} in reasoning models. \shortname\ provides a new perspective on understanding reasoning models and opens up new avenues for efficient inference of reasoning LLMs.
+We propose \shortname, a novel reasoning-critical head identification method to guide KV cache compression in reasoning models that directly optimizes each head's cache usage against reasoning quality through reinforcement learning. \shortname\ achieves 20--60\% KV cache reduction with near-lossless accuracy on reasoning and knowledge tasks, and up to $2.06\times$ end-to-end speedup under SGLang continuous batching.
+We further analyze the head sensitivity, error modes, and response-length cost of compression, revealing that reasoning-critical heads are the primary carriers of CoT consistency, empirically distinct from retrieval heads. \shortname\ provides a new perspective on understanding reasoning models and opens new avenues for introducing on-policy approaches to efficient methods.